-Vakayi Capital, a ve nture capital firm, has availed about $400 000 to Homelux Property Development which will go towards the development of residential stands in Tynwald Harare.
+Vakayi Capital, a venture capital firm, has availed about US$400,000 to Homelux Property Development which will go towards the development of residential stands in Tynwald Harare.
 Vakayi is an SME-focused fund which was established last year.
 It has to date been supported by the Dutch Good Growth Fund (DGGF), a Dutch government initiative investing in fund managers in emerging and frontier markets and Capria, an investment firm based in Seattle, US.
 Vakayi was one of three funds selected out of over 60 to be the first to join the Capria Network.

 “This (the Homelux transaction) is our first investment in Zimbabwe since our launch and we are extremely delighted to have this opportunity to invest in such a knowledgeable and experienced entrepreneur.
 The investment satisfies our twin objective of delivering meaningful impact while generating attractive risk adjusted returns,” said Chai Musoni, Vakayi Capital CEO.

 Homelux was founded by Mr Justin Machibaya in 2002.